You just parked your car. You look at the clock and see that you have five minutes to spare.

 Go ahead and do your best to prepare and put your best foot forward (more on this in just a second), but always remember… No matter what happens, you’ll be okay.

 Not only will this relieve a lot of pressure on your end, but it will also actually make you a much more attractive person… People can immediately sense when someone is needy, and trust me, it’s a HUGE turn off.

 This means that, number one, the other person you’re meeting with is probably just as nervous as you.

-And number two, while they may be evaluating you, you should also be evaluating them.
+There’s another element to this, though; while they may be evaluating you, you should also be evaluating them.

 This isn’t just about them choosing you, it’s also about YOU choosing THEM.